yeadamk/shhs-codingclub-project/README.md

 Web Development Project Page with a simple and minimalistic look

-> Here's the link to the website: https://yeadamk.github.io/shhs-codingclub-project/
+> Here's the link to the website: <a src="https://yeadamk.github.io/shhs-codingclub-project/" target="blank">https://yeadamk.github.io/shhs-codingclub-project/</a>

 ## Overview